rogeriothe/django-caipora/README.md

-## Cookiecutter for Django with Postgres, Gunicorn, and Nginx
+## Cookiecutter for Django with Celery, Postgres, Gunicorn, and Nginx

 ### O que este projeto faz?